casefabric/guide/docs/cmmn/overview.md

 ### CMMN gives structure

-The reason that we as Cafienne are so excited about the CMMN language, is that it has a very intuitive and elegant model to put structure to dossiers and cases and use that as the basis for automation.
+The reason that we as CaseFabric are so excited about the CMMN language, is that it has a very intuitive and elegant model to put structure to dossiers and cases and use that as the basis for automation.

 A case expressed in CMMN will consist of three elements